Models

 Model model(env);

 We can now define our decision variables and constraints, and add an objective function to our model.
-This is detailed in the Variables, Constraints and Objective sections.
+This is detailed in the Variables, Constraints and Objective sections, respectively.

 Reading a Model from a File

-A Model can also be created by reading a model from a file (typically, an MPS or an LP file).
+A Model can also be created by reading a model from a file (typically, a .mps or an .lp file).
 To do this, idol relies on an external solver.
 The following code reads a model from a file using Gurobi.

 Env env;